liufangbaishikele/Soybean_rhizosphere_microbiome/README.md

 sh  demultiplex_update.sh  SAMPLE96_S96_L001_R1_001.fastq  Blank        ForCV6_08

 ```
-Here are some tricky stuff I got because dos and unix character different
+Here are some tricky stuffs I got because dos and unix character different
 Every file named by the fifth column of job file, got output got extra character, e.g., AgCV1_01.fastq becae AgCV1_01?.fastq
 But those file names could not be recognized by bash command, mv does not work.
 So, here came with the solution: